TheCowboyAI/nixos-flashstor/readme.md

 ## **CAUTION** - This will destroy data

-If I buy more storage devices, I want to configure them prior to adding them to the network for general use.
+If I buy storage devices, I want to configure them prior to adding them to the network for general use.

 Having a solution to pre-configure our storage solutions and tune them specifically to our needs is important.